 - It is not a program where members take personal risk to deter crime.
 Members report crimes in progress, they never intervene.

 - A program that guarantees that crime will never happen in your neighborhood.

 What Would Be Expected of You?

-- Attend an informational start-up meeting and share your contact information with your neighbors.
-Learn how to improve the security of your family, home, and property.
+- Attend an informational meeting, meet our neighbors, and learn how to improve the security of your family, home, and property.

 - Most of all, report suspicious activity or criminal activity you may observe.